 Happy Veganuary!
 Are you going plant-based this month?
 One of the easiest ways to be more sustainable is to reduce your meat and dairy consumption, and that includes in your clothing.
+Yes, I’m talking about vegan fashion!

-As I’ve gone on about my food choices for years now, I thought it about time I create a guide to vegan fashion!
+As I’ve gone on about my food choices for years now, I thought it about time I create a guide to animal-friendly fashion!
 It’s actually taken me a while to decide where I stand when it comes to vegan clothing: some of the materials are sustainable, some of them not so much.
 Hopefully this guide will give you an insight into this conundrum, and you’ll feel more confident when shopping for sustainable fashion – vegan, or not!

 In my guide to sustainable fabrics, I cover 14 different fabrics that I tend to look for when shopping for clothes.
 The vegan fabrics I recommend are: